JunyaoPu/junyaopu.github.io/_posts/2022-12-15-AI-Development-Day-7.markdown

 </style>
 <img class="center" src="/assets/images/ai_day7/GAN.png" alt="GAN">

-The core of GANs lies in the simultaneous training of two neural networks: a generator network (G) and a discriminator network (D).
+The GANs lies in the simultaneous training of two neural networks: a generator network (G) and a discriminator network (D).
 The generator network creates synthetic data (I_G), while the discriminator network attempts to distinguish between real (I_R) and generated data (I_G).
 This dynamic interaction allows the generator network to continuously improve its synthetic data generation ability.

 These papers provide a great starting point for understanding the technical details of GANs and how they work.